About ADHDer.net

-Standard workplace advice assumes neurotypical brain function—linear thinking, consistent motivation, and executive function that operates on demand.
-For the estimated 5% of adults with ADHD navigating corporate environments, these assumptions create systematic barriers rather than sustainable solutions.
+Most advice for adults with ADHD assumes neurotypical brain function—linear thinking, consistent motivation, and executive function that operates on demand.
+Whether navigating professional environments, personal relationships, or daily life management, these assumptions create systematic barriers rather than sustainable solutions.

-The gap between generic productivity systems and ADHD neurology manifests predictably: masking exhaustion, burnout cycles, and persistent feelings of professional inadequacy despite strong technical competencies.
-Traditional CBT-based workplace interventions focus on changing thought patterns, but emerging research suggests skills-based approaches prove more effective for ADHD adults.
+The gap between generic self-help systems and ADHD neurology manifests predictably: masking exhaustion, burnout cycles, and persistent feelings of inadequacy despite strong capabilities.
+Traditional CBT-based interventions focus on changing thought patterns, but emerging research suggests skills-based approaches prove more effective for ADHD adults.

 The DBT-ADHD Connection